colrdavidson/nolli_os/README.md

 ## Dependencies
 + nasm
 + clang
-+ ld (needs to be changed in the build script per user)
++ ld (this is specified in the build.sh, may need to be built with x-tools)
 + dd
 + qemu